The NAGWS/USA rulebook

 - The team that wins the

-"3rd Game" coin toss chooses serve, receive or side.
+"3rd Game" coin toss choses serve, receive or side.

 - During the third game,